lwhitelock/ITGlue-Hudu-Migration/README.md

 ***~$*** ```echo "RATE_LIMIT_REQUESTS=9999999" >> ~/hudu2/.env```

-### 3. Make sure you are on a newly-reset instance (or newly-reset with integrators set-up after full sync-cylce)---
+### 3. Make sure you are on a newly-reset instance --

 To reset: